m-born/res-entries/README.md

 #tags
 - --
-Nothing of what will follow is to be taken as anything other than pure, free invention, absent all bearing on life.
+Nothing of what will follow is to be taken as anything other than fiction ‒ pure, free and total invention absent all bearing upon life.